52-hertz whale: Music

 Montreal-based saxophone player and composer Colin Stetson's 2013 album New History Warfare Vol. 3: To See More Light included a song entitled "Part of Me Apart From You".
 Though not explicitly written about the 52-hertz whale, when first performing the song live, he has remarked on at least several occasions that the story of the "loneliest whale" resonated deeply with his composition.
 "This whale is alone in a large body of water, swimming, singing its song, calling for a likeness it will never find," he said by way of introducing the song at a performance at Toronto's Great Hall on 19 May 2013.
 "When I play this song, I can't help but think about this whale, who right at this very minute is singing alone."

 South Korean group BTS' 2015 album The Most Beautiful Moment in Life, Pt.
 2 includes the track "Whalien 52", which explicitly uses the 52-hertz whale as a metaphor for the alienation from others often felt by adolescents.

-The English folk duo Kathryn Roberts and Sean Lakeman included the song "52 Hertz" on their 2015 album Tomorrow Will Follow Today.
+English folk duo Kathryn Roberts and Sean Lakeman included the song "52 Hertz" on their 2015 album Tomorrow Will Follow Today.
 The song is about the whale and includes the line, "52 Hertz, 52 Hertz, I'm singing a love song that no-one can hear" in the chorus.

-Russian rapper Santiz released an album titled "52 Hertz" in 2019 with a track of the same name.
-Santiz dives into themes of alienation, emotional struggle, and the search for understanding, mirroring the plight of the "loneliest whale."